-Identifying your risks is essential, but it will only be of help if you know how to react and recover after unanticipated events.
+Identifying your risks is essential.
+It will only be of help if you know how to react and recover after unanticipated events.
 This step is about identifying the recovery strategies and finding ways to implement them.
 The discussion should assist the team in coming up with a recovery plan for each risk.

 Test the Results and Give Recommendations

-Since organisational risks and requirements change from time to time, it is wise to test the plan to determine whether it is effective and give recommendations on areas that need some improvements.
+Since organisational risks and requirements change from time to time, it is wise to test the plan continously.
+Furthermore you can determine whether the current plan is effective.
+So you can give recommendations on areas that need some improvements.

 The Main Points of a Business Continuity Management Concept

-Managing human resources is one of the vital components of BCM since humans are the most important, but most unpredictable elements of a business continuity plan.
+Managing human resources is one of the vital components of BCM.
+Humans are the most important, but most unpredictable elements of a business continuity plan.
 You can have a perfect business continuity team, but you cannot predict how they will behave when disaster struck.
 For example, your company can have an ideal disaster response plan with a well-trained crisis management team, but they may be overwhelmed by the happenings and concentrate on their families and friends rather than fulfilling their responsibilities.

 IT has evolved significantly over the past few decades, but organisations still face challenges of cyber security.
-It goes without question that businesses should invest in a data storage solution, but there is also a need to have a solution for cyber security threats to avoid losing the data.
+It goes without question that businesses should invest in a data storage solution.
+The IT-department needs to have a solution for cyber security threats to avoid losing the data.

 Business continuity cannot succeed unless you incorporate supply chain as an essential part of the company’s business continuity planning.
 Continuity of the supply chain is more complex today than before due to the increased complexity of supply chain function caused by global sourcing, just-in-time inventories, leaner supply chains, an increased number of new products and many more.